clarity-pm/clarity/docs/concepts/routines.md

 sidebar_label: Routines
 ---

-Clarity defines several routines to be done at certain time intervals or whenever certain conditions are met.
+Clarity defines several routines to be performed by the teams at certain time intervals or whenever certain conditions are met.

 There are three distinct kinds of routines Clarity defines - Planning, Review and Retrospective routines.

-**NOTE:** Currently, some routines related to the high level planning and review are not defined extensively since they relate more to how organizations execute planning at a high level than with Clarity framework itself.
-Apply your best judgment on how to manage these.

 ## Planning routines

-Planning routines are routines during which upcoming work is planned, reviewed and organized.
+Planning routines are meetings during which upcoming work is planned, reviewed and organized.
 Planning meetings should result in -

 1. Clear and defined objectives for all defined organizational units.
-2. Definition of success - how will you determine goals are achieved.
+2. Definition of success - how will you determine that the defined goals are achieved.

 ### Delivery cycle planning